cbrown5/cbrown5.github.io/dataviz.md

 [Click here to redirect to the quiz on Google forms](https://docs.google.com/forms/d/e/1FAIpQLSd5v5d15q8KO7VyfjRRrfGV1NadKVyLpyAdzqu2Fvreq40UXg/viewform)

 If you are **interested in learning more about R** then take one of our courses.
 The next set of courses (as of writing) is at [University of Queensland on 5th February 2019](https://smp.uq.edu.au/event/session/5650).
 These cover topics from an introduction for absolute beginners to advanced R programming.

+You can read more about the talk in [these notes, which include an R code 'how to' for the figures, which go with my talk](/rstats/2018/07/04/dataviz2018_notes.html).